 Proper Use of sumatriptan

 Do not use sumatriptan for a headache that is different from your usual migraines.
-Talk to your doctor about what to do for regular headaches.
+Instead, check with your doctor.

-If you are not much better in 1 or 2 hours after using sumatriptan, do not use any more of sumatriptan for the same migraine.
-A migraine that is not relieved by the first dose of sumatriptan probably will not be relieved by a second dose, either.
-Ask your doctor ahead of time about other medicine to be taken if sumatriptan does not work.
-After taking the other medicine, check with your doctor as soon as possible.
+Ask your doctor ahead of time about any other medicine you might take if sumatriptan does not work.
+After you take the other medicine, check with your doctor as soon as possible.
 Headaches that are not relieved by sumatriptan are sometimes caused by conditions that need other treatment.
-However, even if sumatriptan does not relieve one migraine, it may still relieve the next one.

 The dose of sumatriptan will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of sumatriptan.
 If your dose is different, do not change it unless your doctor tells you to do so.